cloudfoundry/bosh-bootloader/plan-patches/README.md

 ## Plan Patches

+**WARNING: We do not test these configurations as thoroughly as the rest of bosh-bootloader.**

 Plan patches can be used to customize the IAAS environment and bosh director that is created by
 `bbl up`.